theskywasgreen/hangman/README.md

-Two versions of the game Hangman.
+# Hangman
+I have created two versions of the game Hangman.
 One incorporates a dictionary file of random words, another incorporates the top 250 films taken from IMDB.

 Both versions allow the player to start a new game, load a saved game or exit upon opening the program.
 The player has the option to save at the beginning of every turn as per the instructions on the odin project.